 The needs of students who do not fall into the definition of UIM or identify as UIM are also important.
 Students whose identities and social/economic circumstances are impacted by interpersonal, institutional, and structural oppression need and deserve individualized support and mentoring offered by faculty, the Student Experience Team, and Cultural Registered Campus Organizations.
 The School of Medicine is committed to providing this support and to approaching ongoing efforts with the aim of continuous improvement; all students are welcome.

 * Including BIPOC, LGBTQIA+, Trans/Nonbinary, first-generation to college, low-income, ability difference, and caregivers.
-We recognize that there may be other identities and groups that are underrepresented in medicine who are not mentioned here and are always interested to hear your input.
+We recognize that there may be other identities and groups that are underrepresented in medicine who are not mentioned here, and we are always interested to hear your input.

 Diversity Matters Orientation (formerly Differences Matter)